Engee documentation

 To work with model hierarchies, in addition to subsystems, you can use the block Model.

-Unlike a subsystem, the content of the Model block represents a separate model and can be reused in other models (several models can refer to the Model block).
+Unlike a subsystem, the contents of the Model block are a separate model and can be reused in other models (several models can refer to the Model block).

-Consequently, you can incorporate one model into another using a Model block.
+Therefore, you can include one model in another using the Model block.
 Each Model block is a reference to a particular model (submodel).
-Let’s consider an example:
+Consider an example:

-To create a submodel, we use the blocks In1, Gain, Integrator and Out1.
-The parameters of the blocks remain by default.
+To create a submodel, use blocks In1, Gain, Integrator and Out1.
+The block parameters remain by default.

 example model hierarchy 1

-In the future we plan to feed both input ports with the same signal, so we use the Duplicate function for Inport blocks:
+In the future, we plan to send the same signal to both input ports, so we use the Duplicate function for Inport blocks:

 example model hierarchy shadowinport